i get a lot of emails and messages from writers and authors

 In my mind, it is all about having pride in your work, and your reputation as a writer.

 In most word processors, it is easy to set up simple auto-correct to capitalise sentences.
-You can even set small caps.
+You can even set small capital letters.
 Smartphones and tablets have similar settings.

 It’s not that difficult to punctuate, even if you are lazy or in a desperate rush.

-Real writers are never lazy with a single word, or even a comma
+Real writers are never lazy with a single letter, or even a comma

 I love writing, and I admire writers.